 When one compares small group and whole class instruction in this more meaningful way, small group teaching loses its advantage; that is, no differences in average achievement.

 But, that doesn’t mean there’s no impact.
 What Sørensen & Hallinan (1986) concluded was that the high groups tended to get more learning opportunities in small group instruction than the low groups.
-And, because race and SES are correlated with reading, Black kids and poor kids (and I imagine ELLs) are more likely to find themselves in the low groups.
+And, since race and SES are correlated with reading, Black kids and poor kids (and I imagine ELLs) are more likely to find themselves in the low groups.
 Thus, there is no overall or average learning benefit for small group teaching, but there is a bit of rotation that ensures that minority kids make the least progress.

 My conclusion from this is that small group teaching is beneficial in that it improves the impact of a lesson on the kids who are taught the lesson.
-But that amount of instruction matters, too, and when kids are grouped they are necessarily going to get less teaching.
+But amount of instruction matters, too, and when kids are grouped they are necessarily going to get less teaching.
 It’s a tradeoff at best.
 But we also need to be concerned about the lower readers who tend to be somewhat disadvantaged by this approach.

 Never do with a small group, what you could be done as well with the whole class.
 I’ve observed the identical lesson being delivered repeatedly to groups of three, for instance.
 That is foolish—even if the curriculum director mandated small group teaching.
 Similarly, the idea that conferencing one-on-one about a book (for 2-5 minutes) is going to take kids to the same depth of interpretation with a text that a group or whole class discussion (for 30-60 minutes) is strikingly unconvincing.